CFGrote/marimeireles/README.md

 <h1 align="center">Hello beings of the universe, 👽🖖</h1>
-<h3 align="center">My name is Mariana Meireles, mostly a scientific software engineer on Github but also other things</h3>
+<h3 align="center">Mostly a scientific software engineer on Github but also other things</h3>

 _"Typelists are devoid of any value: Their bodies are empty, they don't hold any state, and they don't define any functionality." - Alexandrescu_